Offshore Trusts for Entrepreneurs

 Entrepreneurs typically fund an offshore trust with liquid assets rather than equity in the operating company.
 The business stays domestic, operating through its existing entity structure.
 What moves into the trust is the wealth that accumulates outside the company: distributions, retained earnings invested personally, and eventually sale proceeds.

 The practical approach is to fund the trust incrementally with distributions as the business generates cash, then transfer sale proceeds at exit.
-The structure is a Cook Islands trust holding one or more Nevis LLCs, with investment accounts at a non-U.S. custodian.
-The entrepreneur retains investment management authority as advisor to the LLC.
+The standard structure is a Cook Islands trust holding one or more Nevis LLCs, with investment accounts at a non-U.S. custodian.
+The entrepreneur retains day-to-day investment management authority as advisor to the LLC during ordinary times.
+When a creditor threat arises, the foreign trustee removes the entrepreneur as LLC manager and takes direct control of the assets.

-Many business exits do not produce a single lump sum.
-Acquisitions frequently include earn-out provisions, holdbacks, and deferred payments tied to post-closing performance.
+An offshore trust can only protect assets that have actually been transferred into it.
+Many business exits do not produce a single lump sum—acquisitions frequently include earn-out provisions, holdbacks, and deferred payments tied to post-closing performance.
 An entrepreneur who sells a company for $8 million may receive $5 million at closing and $3 million over three years if revenue targets are met.

-The $5 million at closing can be deposited into the offshore trust immediately.
-The deferred payments present a different challenge.
+The closing payment can be deposited into the offshore trust immediately.
+Deferred payments present a different challenge.
 Earn-out receivables are contract rights held personally by the entrepreneur.
-A creditor who obtains a judgment during the earn-out period can garnish those payments as they become due.
+A creditor who obtains a judgment during the earn-out period can garnish those payments as they come due.
 The trust does not protect income that has not yet been received and transferred.

-Entrepreneurs anticipating a sale with significant deferred consideration should establish the trust well before closing so that each earn-out payment can be deposited as received.
-The trust then serves as a collection point that protects each payment upon arrival.
+The strongest approach for entrepreneurs anticipating a sale with deferred consideration is to establish the trust well before closing so that each earn-out payment can be deposited as received.
 Waiting until all payments have been received defeats the purpose if a creditor acts during the earn-out period.

 Shareholder Agreements and Investor Restrictions